swatantrasinha/learn-aws/chapter-05/README.md

 <img width="1757" alt="image" src="https://github.com/user-attachments/assets/ce5c2fc0-9b01-471e-9588-3d50436402de" />

-Here, we can deactivate and then using same dropdown we can delete the access key
+Here, we can deactivate and then using same dropdown we can delete the access key Once deleted, we cannot get results for
+> aws s3 ls